 What Size Reel for Inshore Fishing ?

-The best size reel for inshore fishing will be something in the range of a 3000 to a 4000.
+A good choice of size reel for inshore fishing will be something in the range of a 3000 to a 4000.

 If you are casting all day for speckled trout or redfish then chances are that a size 5000 spinning reel would be a little too heavy.